Meet your spousal support lawyer

-Spouses have a legal obligation to support their counterpart during the marriage.
+As a spousal support lawyer, I want you to know that spouses have a legal obligation to support their counterpart during the marriage.
 The Family Court may award spousal support, in its discretion, so long as the parties are married.
 If the parties are not married, however, spousal maintenance (formerly referred to as “alimony”) may not be awarded.

 Spousal support and maintenance may be granted while the divorce case is pending—typically referred to as pendente lite relief— in court or after the parties’ divorce is finalized.
 It is calculated based on a straightforward computation of the payor and payee’s respective salaries.
 The calculations are set forth in New York’s Maintenance Guidelines Law and are capped up to $192,000 of the paying spouse’s income (the “monied spouse”).
 See How to Calculate Alimony and Spousal Maintenance in New York State.

-How Long is Maintenance Awarded for?
+How Long is spousal support Awarded for?

-Spousal maintenance, sometimes referred to as alimony, is typically set for a certain number of years, depending in part on the length of the parties’ marriage.
+Spousal support, sometimes referred to as alimony, is typically set for a certain number of years, depending in part on the length of the parties’ marriage.
 New York courts look to several factors, including: the age and health of the parties, the present and future earning capacity of both spouses, additional expenses for the children, the equitable distribution of marital property, and any other factor the court finds just and proper.
 Maintenance may be awarded as temporary support, in a lump sum, periodically, or in monthly payments.

 New York’s Maintenance Guidelines Law provides an “Advisory Schedule” detailing the length of the order of maintenance.
 The Advisory Schedule provides the following recommendations of duration:

 Duration of Maintenance

 More than 15, Up to and including 20 years: